-Replacement buses are regular buses which are displaying a 'Rail Bus’ and their destination on the front of the bus.
+Replacement buses are regular blue AT Metro buses which are displaying a 'Rail Bus’ and their destination on the front of the bus.

 Do replacement buses run to the same timetable as trains?

-As buses travel on a different route to trains, and are affected by road traffic and access to stations, they operate to a different timetable to the services they are replacing.
+No, as buses travel on a different route to trains, and are affected by road traffic and access to stations, they operate to a different timetable to trains.

 Replacement timetable information is available at the bus stop and train station when replacement bus services are operating.
 Timetable information is also available online under Service Announcements or by calling 09 366 6400.